-The Hungry Athlete – A Two Part Series on Relative Energy Deficiency in Sport (RED-s)
+The Hungry Athlete – Relative Energy Deficiency in Sport (RED-s)

 Whether you are a professional athlete or a weekend warrior, there’s a chance you’ve heard about Relative Energy Deficiency in sport (or RED-s).
 The syndrome, which can impact bone health, reproductive hormones, immunity and metabolic rate, as well as many more physiological functions, has been making its rounds in the news lately.
 Recently, professional runner Mary Cain spoke out about her own experience with RED-s and the abusive “win at all costs” system that acted as the catalyst for it.